WuchiOnline/ThrowAssist/README.md

 Oculus XR Plugin and Unity XR Interaction Toolkit are pre-imported into the project.

-## How do I explore the example project?
+## How do I open the example project?

 1. Clone or download the repo: ```git clone https://github.com/WuchiOnline/Wuchi-ThrowAlgo```
 2. Open your Unity Hub.
-3. Press Add and select the project folder.
+3. Press Add and select the repo folder.
 4. Open up the example scene, which is located in the WuchiOnline/Scenes folder.
 5. The example project natively supports all PC-compatible Oculus headsets.
-To use any other PC-compatible headset with this project:
+To use another PC-compatible headset with this project:
 - Open the Package Manager
 - Install the Unity XR Management package
 - Open the Project Settings